jwalton/express-error/README.md

     contextLinesCount: Integer,         // Number of lines to insert before and after the error line.
     handleUncaughtException: Boolean,   // Whether to handle uncaught exception.
-    title: String                       // The title for HTML error page }
+    title: String                       // The title for HTML error page
+    dumpException: Boolean or fn(err)   // True to dump exceptions to stderr in development mode.
+}
 ```

+`dumpException` defaults to true.
+If true, and process.env.NODE_ENV is unset or is 'development',
+then exceptions will be printed to stderr.
+If this is a function, then `dumpException(err)` will
+be called to print the exception.

 ## Screenshot